cuuprum/OurCookbook/README.md

 Favorite recipes can be bookmarked and easily filtered.
 This application need internet connection for first time, and also can be open at offline mode.

-Our Cookbook App written with love for Final Project of [Indonesia Android Kejar Program (Intermediate Level)][1] 2018.
+Our Movie Book App written with love for Final Project of [Indonesia Android Kejar Program (Intermediate Level)][1] 2018.
-Based on exercise project : Movie Select Project
+Based on exercise : Movie Select Project.

+At first this project meant to be Our Cookbook App.
+Thats application provide user to check many recipe.
+Because limited time, I change the project to Our Movie Book App.

 Instalation Requirement